django-commons/controls/README.md

 3. Create a pull-request to `main` branch.
 This will trigger terraform to plan the changes in the organization to be executed.
    Review the changes and make sure they align with the request.
-4. Merge the pull-request.
+4. Merge the pull request.
 This will trigger terraform to apply the changes in the organization.